 A. We believe that everyone learns differently.
 To accommodate all learning types, we use several avenues for conferring knowledge.
 Our goal is to keep lectures less than 40 percent of class time.
 The rest of your curricular time is spent in lab (e.g., anatomy and virtual microscopy), small-group discussions, case‐ and team‐based learning, peer teaching and simulation.
-All lectures are recorded and available online for students from any computer and view.
+All lectures are recorded and available online for students to view from any computer.

 Q. What about grades?

 A. Basic courses in Year One and Year Two (Foundations courses, Genes to Society, Scholarly Concentrations and all TIME courses) are pass/fail.